 The Lost Castle experience lasts for five stages, each containing a handful of areas to explore with a boss encounter at the end.
 Replay value is naturally quite high thanks to a fair amount of randomization along with class change-ups, loot variations, and overall enemy variety.
 Lost Castle does a great job keeping you busy, and its included co-op mode makes it a great party experience, even if that party only has two people.
 Downsides are nitpicky in nature, as pretty much everything works just the way it's supposed to.
 The dialogue is rough in a lot of areas, featuring typos, inconsistencies and awkward word usage.

 Lost Castle hits the sweet spot between familiarity and uniqueness.
 The game can be readily summarized with a couple of genre tags and comparisons to other releases, but when you sit down and play it you quickly realize there's more to it than that.
 The artwork is creative and catchy, the combat-centric gameplay is fluid without feeling overly complex, and the co-op does exactly what you need it to do: give you and your friends an excuse to beat things up and hoard massive amounts of loot.

-The Co-Op Experience: Two players can team up online or locally to tackle Castle Harwood and loot the treasures within
+The Co-Op Experience: Four players can team up online or locally to tackle Castle Harwood and loot the treasures within